 Despite a number of consumer complaints, Skechers has only made statements indicating the company is aware of the problem.
 Though the company updated its website to include proper cleaning care for Ni-Cad battery-operated shoes, it has still not addressed the potential problem.
 Parents may still be unaware there is a possibility of explosion or chemical burn danger to their children wearing the shoes.

-Contact a Skechers Light Up Shoe Lawyer
+Questions About a Skechers Light Up Shoe Lawsuit?
+Contact a Johnson//Becker Lawyer for a Free Case Review.